dsolesvik/library/docs/pilots/omdb.md

 </figure>

 ### Flight Planning: Standard Instrument Departure (SID)
 Controllers will assign a Standard Instrument Departure (SID) based on the first waypoint in your flight plan, guiding you out of the Dubai Terminal Maneuvering Area (TMA).
 Refer to the table below to see which SID you can expect.
 If your waypoint isn't listed in the table, ensure your AIRAC cycle is up to date.
 If your AIRAC is outdated, please inform the controller promptly so we can arrange an omnidirectional departure for you.
+All initial climbs are set at 4000ft!

 | Waypoint |  12L/R  |  30L/R  |
 |----------|:-------:|:-------:|